The first industrial revolution and business philanthropy

 What was the predominant social outlook

 Until the 1850s, the dominant social outlook in England was paternalist.
 People still looked, mostly in vain, to local judges, parishes, churches and the land-owning aristocracy to order and regulate society.
-The Austro-Hungarian sociologist, Kurt Polanyi, described the situation as traditional communities being disrupted by the marketization of the whole of society.
+The Austro-Hungarian sociologist, Karl Polanyi, described the situation as traditional communities being disrupted by the marketization of the whole of society.
 Faced with the extent of industrialization and urbanization, the traditional authorities had neither the power, ability or ideas to allay the multiple economic and social problems.
 The established order was overwhelmed by the rapidity and enormity of the great social transformation.

 What were the motives for a business ethos